“Why should I buy this series, it’ll probably be canceled by issue six anyways!”

 Why you say?
 Because it’s a self-fulfilling prophecy that kills any books that aren’t already long-running or super popular books.

 While there are many different factors that go into why books are ended, sometimes on the creative side and other times on the business/publisher side, simple economic factors are one of the key ones that fans can impact.

 It’s no secret that when Marvel or DC puts these series not featuring their big selling heroes/teams, they are taking a chance and a risk.
 A chance to give the spotlight to characters or concepts that are not normally the big best selling titles.
 They’re giving us a chance to try something new and maybe elevate that new thing to the same levels that are already reserved for the likes of the Avengers, X-Men, Superman, Batman, Wonder Woman and others.
 Taking a risk in that the books might not end up selling, but if the characters catch on and fans enjoy it while it lasts then the risk is worth it in the end.
 Taking a risk/chance is the whole point of creative endeavors.

 But if fans dismiss those titles right from the start, how can they ever reach those levels?
 By proclaiming a title dead before it even reaches stores is utterly stupid.

 Fans tend to claim they want new things, but when those new things are presented not enough fans buy them to justify a company continuing to put the money into it.

 When fans declare that a title will be dead by issue #6 or #12 or some other number and then choose not to pre-order or buy the title they are making their own prediction come true.
-Once that title comes out to low orders and sales eventually it will likely be cancelled.
+Once that title comes out too low orders and sales eventually it will likely be canceled.